Pasindu-Uthum/bav-bar-animation/README.md

 ### Welcome back, guys. ✌ In this article you will be learning how to create this beautiful navigation bar with HTML, CSS, and a little bit of JavaScript.
+This is a quick preview of what we are going to create today. 👇

 ![banner](./design/active-state.png)